 Web Browser: For PC users, we require the Internet Explorer 10+ Firefox, or Google Chrome browsers.
 We recommend that you install multiple browsers to use as options.
-For Mac users, we recommend using Firefox, Google Chrome, or Safari browsers.
+For Mac users, we recommend using Firefox or Google Chrome browsers.

 ||Please click on this TEST LINK.
 If you could not see the Flash example, click the icon to download and install the plugin.|